Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Mixing Zone

-In this zone, the flight depth is again constant.
-To ensure the material is completely melted and homogeneously mixed, a special mixing element may be in place.
+In this section, the flight depth stabilizes.
+To guarantee that the material is thoroughly melted and evenly blended, a specialized mixing element may be employed.

 Metering Zone

-On another note, the melting of the polymer mixture is caused by three major factors:
+The melting of the polymer mixture is driven by three main factors:

 Heat Transfer

-Heat transfer is the energy transferred from the extruder motor to the extruder shaft.
-Also, the polymer melting is affected by the screw profile and residence time.
+Heat transfer involves the movement of energy from the extruder motor to the extruder shaft.
+The melting of the polymer is influenced by factors such as the screw profile and the residence time of the material within the extruder.

 Friction

-This is brought by the internal friction of the powder, screw profile, screw speed, and feed rate.
+Friction, which affects the melting process, arises from internal resistance within the powder, as well as factors like the screw profile, screw speed, and feed rate.

 Extruder Barrel